orochi-network/zkWASM-specs/src/wasm-spec/structure/module.md

 ## Indices

 All types of indices start with zero.
+Each class of definition has its own index space

 ## Types

+## Functions

+func: {type typeidx, locals vec(vartype), body expr}

+## Tables

+The table component of a module defines a vector of tables described by their table type:

+table: {type tabletype}

 ## Memory